AmateurRadioTelescopeSystem/RadioTelescope_Controller/README.md

 ### How do I get set up? ###

 * In the setup process the important part is to install the required package/packages
-* Use the `pip install -r requirements.txt` command to install the necessary packages for python.
+* Use the `$ (sudo) pip install -r requirements.txt` command to install the necessary packages for python.
-* Currently the only package used is PyQt5 version 5.10
+* After the installtion of packages, you can run the main program from the Core directory.
+Main file is RadioTele_PC.py

 ### Who do I talk to? ###